control-toolbox/OptimalControl.jl/README.md

 [issue-url]: https://github.com/control-toolbox/OptimalControl.jl/issues
 [first-good-issue-url]: https://github.com/control-toolbox/OptimalControl.jl/contribute

-If you think you found a bug or if you have a feature request or suggestion, feel free to open an [issue][issue-url].
+If you think you found a bug or if you have a feature request / suggestion, feel free to open an [issue][issue-url].
-Before opening a pull request, start an issue or a discussion on the topic, please.
+Before opening a pull request, please start an issue or a discussion on the topic.

-Any contributions are welcomed, check out [how to contribute to a Github project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
+Contributions are welcomed, check out [how to contribute to a Github project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
 If it is your first contribution, you can also check [this first contribution tutorial](https://github.com/firstcontributions/first-contributions).
-You can find first good issues, if any, at the [first good issues page][first-good-issue-url].
+You can find first good issues (if any 🙂) [here][first-good-issue-url].
 You may find other packages to contribute to at the [control-toolbox organization](https://github.com/control-toolbox).

 If you want to ask a question, feel free to start a discussion [here](https://github.com/orgs/control-toolbox/discussions).
-This forum is for general discussion about this repository and the [control-toolbox organization](https://github.com/control-toolbox), so questions about any of our packages are welcome.
+This forum is for general discussion about this repository and the [control-toolbox organization](https://github.com/control-toolbox).

 ## See also